Coat a large skillet lightly with olive oil and set over medium-high heat. Add bacon and cook just until crisp and lightly browned.

 Make sure you are using dry Marsala, sweet Marsala does not taste good.

-Don't worry about buying a bottle of Marsala if you do not drink wine, Marsala is fortified, and will get good for a long time.
+Don't worry about buying a bottle of Marsala if you do not drink wine, Marsala is fortified, and will last for about a month if kept in the refrigerator.